gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 ### Filter Topologies vs. Tunings

+* _Filter types_ describe the purpose of the filter.
+Filter types include low-pass, high-pass, band-pass, notch (band reject), and all-pass.
 * _Filter topologies_ define the what components go where.
+Filter topologies include
 * _Filter tunings_ define the values of the components in a particular topology.
 Filter tunings include Butterworth, Chebyshev and Bessel.

 ### Filter Parameters